Estate Planning During Covid-19

 How do we “meet”?

 We’ve always helped our new clients with a phone call, first.
 Plus, we run a virtual office with all of the latest technology.
 Have a webcam or camera phone?
 We can meet via video conference – no account required.
-When in-person visits are required, we take every precaution to ensure the safety of your family and our family.
+When in-person visits are required or requested, we take every precaution to ensure the safety of your family and our family.
 See below for more information.

 What safety precautions are you taking?